The Best Dairy-Free Banana Bread

 Banana bread is rich in carbohydrates and can be part of a great pre-workout snack.
 Add some sliced banana and all-natural nut butter and you are good to go!

 That being said, not all banana bread recipes are created to use to fuel before practice!
 Tons of recipes are packed with lots of sugar that can leave you crashing during training.
 All foods are amazing in moderation but you want to make sure your banana bread is appropriate for fueling if it is before a training session.
-This recipe is dairy-free, low sugar, and low fat – making it the perfect healthy treat for soccer players and athletes alike.
+This recipe is dairy-free, low sugar, and low fat – making it the perfect healthy treat for athletes.
 You’ll need 2.5 ripe bananas (I know, an annoying measurement), but feel free to snack on that last half while you bake or add in the top for fun toppings.

 Not only does banana bread taste delicious, but this recipe is also made with a lot of ingredients that are great for fueling!
 Check them out below.